erdiegoant/go-whisper/README.md

 - **Toggle recording** — press ⌥Space to start, press again to stop and paste
 - **Cancel recording** — press Esc to discard mid-recording, nothing is pasted
-- **Cycle modes** — press ⌥⇧K to switch between raw, cleanup, formal, bullets, and custom modes
+- **Cycle modes** — press ⌥⇧K to switch between Standard, Translate, and custom modes
 - **ES → EN translation** — Whisper's native translation, no LLM needed
 - **LLM post-processing** — optional Ollama integration for cleanup, formatting, and custom modes
 - **Custom modes** — define your own prompts in `config.yaml`, cycle through them with a hotkey